Click play to listen to this article.

 However, despite the ginormous piles of studies on the positive effects of qi-gong, note that most of them were done with small test groups.
 Therefore, they are probably somewhat inaccurate.

 If you’d like to do the research yourself, start with the Qigong Institute.
-And if you’d like to learn how to actually perform qi-gong, obviously Youtube’s your friend, but I also recommend picking up a book titled The Way of Qigong by Ken Cohen.
+And if you’d like to learn how to actually perform qi-gong, YouTube’s your friend.
+But I also recommend picking up a book titled The Way of Qigong by Ken Cohen.

 Sleep music is a genre of songs with a slow tempo and a relaxing vibe.
 They’re often filled with ambient noise, static, binaural beats, and sounds of nature.